-Do you want to learn how to ride a dirt bike in less than 10 minutes?
+Do you want to learn how to ride a dirt bike with a clutch in less than 10 minutes?
 What’s stopping you?
 You must learn how to use the clutch, throttle, brake, how to balance, all at the same time… Sound hard?

 I want to show you how to simplify everything so you can get to riding as soon as possible!
 I’ve taught many first-time riders before, including my wife, and it doesn’t matter whether you’re young and small, or old and know nothing about dirt bikes.

-This guide on how to ride a dirt bike for beginners will explain every step of the way, from starting your bike, to using the clutch, throttle, and brakes.
+This step by step guide on how to ride a manual dirt bike for beginners will explain every step of the way, from starting your bike, to using the clutch, throttle, and brakes.

 Is It Hard To Ride A Dirt Bike?